 刷题总结 - Binary Tree

-is one of the most typical tree structure.
-As the name suggests, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child
+A Binary Tree is one of the most typical tree structure.
+As the name suggests, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.

 By completing this card, you will be able to: